eli-oat/pico-cam/README.md

 #  Pico Cam

-An iOS cameraa app for goblins.
+An iOS camera app for goblins.

+A reimplementation of the web version, <https://smallandnearlysilent.com/pico-cam/>